simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ### Account display order

-Account directives have another purpose: they set the display order of accounts in reports.
+Account directives have another purpose: they set the order in which accounts are displayed, in hledger reports, hledger-ui accounts screen, hledger-web sidebar etc.
 For example, say you have these top-level accounts:
 ```shell
 $ accounts -1